davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/data-serialization.md

-The support for `includes` and `excludes` deserves special attention, since the `MappingPdxSerializer` excludes all Java, Spring, and {pivotal-gemfire-name} types, by default.
+The support for `includes` and `excludes` deserves special attention, since the `MappingPdxSerializer` excludes all Java, Spring, and VMware GemFire types, by default.
 However, what happens when you need to serialize one of those types?